GryBsh/NabuNetSim/README.md

 > This is a work in progress, and may contain bugs, issues, poor code, etc.

+## Stand Out Features

+- > Supports multiple NABU adaptors, serial and TCP.
+You can use multiple serial adaptors and listen for clients on multiple ports at the same time if you so choose.
+- > Supports local file system NABU files and cycles, with the classic cycles included
+- > Supports feeds from NABUNetwork.com and Nabu.ca.
+- > Supports NHACP and Retronet.
+- > Deeply integrated offline caching of remote files/programs.
+- > Optional Web UI for configuration, with news from NabuNetwork.com.
+- > Extensible protocol support, you can add your own protocol handlers in Python or Javascript.

-## Whats New
+## Whats New(ish)

 - > Hybrid IskurCPM support, allows physical disk drives
+- > RetroNet TCP Client/Server Support
+  - > Telnet/RetroNet Chat/etc are working.
+- > Revamped Web UI Log Viewer, with pagination and search
+  - > This does mean higher memory usage, but it's worth it.
+- > JavaScript support has switched from Jint to ClearScript V8.
+  - > This means support for all JavaScript Features like modules and the ability to use compile and use Typescript.
+- > Storage redirection support for NHACP and RetroNet, local and remote files are supported.
+  - > Useful for disk images, etc. This will enable future features like Client Storage Isolation.
+- > 98% of all byte arrays are now dealt with using `Span<T>` and `Memory<T>` for better performance, the fastest adaptor is now even faster!

 ## Known Issues

-- > Use IshkurCPM with multiple connections at your own risk.
+- > Use IshkurCPM with multiple connections at your own risk, should be solved in future by Client Storage Isolation.
 - > macOS ARM64 (Apple Silicon) builds were not signed, for the moment, please use the X64 build.
 - > While using the X64 build on macOS, the serial port may not work.
+- > RetroNet support is experimental.
+- > Only one client way open and use the RetroNet TCP Server at a time, because the RetroNet was designed that way.
 - > NHACP support is experimental.
-- > Python Support is experimental, and probably doesn't work on non-Windows platforms.
+- > Python support is experimental, and probably doesn't work on non-Windows platforms.
 - > Javascript support is experimental.
 - > I'm 100% sure there are more.